vic-sem-2015/syllabus/vic_sem_2015.md

 + Trollope, *An Autobiography* (chapters 1, 5,6,7,8)
 + E. S. Dallas review of *Barchester Towers*
 + Michel Foucault, from *Discipline and Punish* (background to Miller)
 + D.A.
-Miller, Barchester Towers chapter from *The Novel and the Police**
+Miller, Barchester Towers chapter from *The Novel and the Police** Emily
 + Jonathan Arac, “Rhetoric and Realism” from *Impure Worlds*
 + Fredric Jameson, “The Narrative Impulse,” “Realism and the Dissolution of Genre” from *The Antinomies of Realism*
 + workshop: not reading The Chronicles of Barsetshire (inspired by Paul Fyfe’s  How To Not Read a Victorian Novel)
 + optional: Elson, Dames, McKeown, [Extracting Social Networks from Literary Fiction](http://www1.cs.columbia.edu/~delson/pubs/ACL2010-ElsonDamesMcKeown.pdf)
 + possible workshop preparation: extracting data from the Barsetshire series
-+ possible workshop: networking the Barsetshire series
++ possible workshop: networking the Barsetshire series discussion and outline: Alli and Geoff; close reading: Sophie; criticism summary: Emily; seminar paper: Deb; break: Alli

 #### February 9: narrative and note-taking
 some topics: bildungsroman, Dickens’s life and work, Victorian childhoods, literacy, education, emigration